qinchong1988/android-kit/README.md

 }
 ```

-cache have two layer Momery&disk.you can customize the cache key by implements CacheKeyFactory.
+cache have two layer Momery&disk.you can customize the cache key by implements `CacheKeyFactory`.

 ```java
  public interface CacheKeyFactory {